North Luzon Travel Guide: Explore Highlands of Baguio, Sagada, and More

 Because of its elevation of 1,500 meters above sea level and its pine-clad topography, Baguio City enjoys relatively cooler temperates compared to the metro and nearby provinces.
 Baguio escapades are popular for both locals and international travelers who want to escape the city heat.

 The weather dips to as low as 10 degrees in the cold months of December, January, and February.
-The dry season lasts from November to April while its the rainy season is for the rest of the year.
+The dry season lasts from November to April, while the rainy season is for the rest of the year.

 Baguio has many hotel and accommodation options to choose from.
 The best ones are near notable tourist spots in Baguio.
 Don't miss the chance to visit Burnham Park, Camp John Hay, Mines View Park, Session Road, Night Market, and Botanical Park.